Deliverance ministry: Biblical precedent

-Many believers in deliverance ministry cite Biblical precedent as an authoritative source for their rituals; this forms a significant part in arguments surrounding deliverance practices.
-The Biblical precedent for cleansing people of evil spirits goes back to Jesus.
+Many believers in deliverance ministry cite Biblical precedent as an authoritative source for this practice; this forms a significant part in arguments surrounding deliverance practices.
+The Biblical precedent for freeing people of evil spirits returns to the authority that Jesus had and gave.

-The New Testament mentions Jesus casting out evil spirits fifty-five times, but only describes the events in detail five times.
+The New Testament mentions Jesus casting out evil spirits fifty-five times but only describes the events in detail five times.
 He casts demons out of a man in a synagogue (Mark 1) and two men near tombs (Matthew 8).
-In both episodes, Jesus converses with the demons and they acknowledge him as the Son of God before he casts them out.
+In both episodes, Jesus converses with the demons, and they acknowledge him as the Son of God before he casts them out.
 This is a common occurrence in modern deliverance rituals as well.
 Jesus also casts demons out of a little girl (Mark 7) and a young boy (Luke 9), both events that the Bible expressly connects to strengthening the faith of their parents; modern practitioners of deliverance ministry interpret their experiences expelling demons as an opportunity to strengthen their own faith as well.
 Jesus heals a possessed man (Matthew 12) to show his Messianic calling and the fulfilment of prophecy, leading modern believers to see successful exorcisms as evidence of Jesus' power in their lives.

-Jesus' disciples also cast out demons many times throughout the New Testament as a sign of their own faith in Jesus.
-This occurs both before and after Jesus' death.
-After his death, believers interpret the events as proof of the authority the disciples still have through faith in Jesus.
+Jesus' disciples also cast out demons many times throughout the New Testament.
+This occurs before and after Jesus' death and resurrection.
+After his death and resurrection, believers interpret the events as proof of the authority the disciples still have through faith in Jesus.
 Each exorcism event is different in the Bible, and the methods used to cast out demons change; some participants in modern deliverance ministry interpret this to mean that there is no "right" or single way to cast out demons, but that many methods may be used as long as they are rooted in Christianity.
 Practitioners of deliverance ministry pay careful attention to each of these Biblical examples as they navigate and interpret demonic activity and deliverance rituals in their own lives.

+However, it is worth noting that, even in the New Testament, there are reported cases where the disciples themselves were unable to cast out demons, having to resort directly to Jesus, or even others, who were not direct followers of Jesus, failed when trying to cast out demons by invoking His name.
+There is also the reminder that, even those who say they are capable of casting out demons in the name of Jesus, will be repudiated by Him on the Last Judgment, for not having been able to faithfully fulfill His word.